Subject-matter advisors

 By The School Choice Index Editorial Team · Published · Last reviewed

-What advisors do
+What external reviewers do

 - Recommend primary-source materials we should incorporate

-What advisors do not do
+What external reviewers do not do

 - Approve final editorial wording or have veto authority over coverage